ugnich/OneLineSQL/README.md

 int userID = OneLineSQL.insertAutoIncrement(mysql, "INSERT INTO users(name,age) VALUES (?,?)", "Alex", 21);
 ```
 ## Limitations
-For query parameters can use only Integer and String.
+For query parameters can use only Integer, Long and String.